Heating Scotland from Elgin & Glasgow Tel:- 01343 819676 E Mail:-email@example.com

 This can also be connected to the Internet for control of your heating from anywhere in the world via a app on your smart phone.
 Connection is via your home router which is connected to the Tydom 1.0 unit shown below.

 Tydom 1.0 Unit (1 needed per house) £295 Receiver/ Thermostat Package (per radiator) £195

 £100 Discount on Receiver thermostat package when bought as part of new radiator (per radiator)

-Prices include VAT but exclude any delivery costs.
+Prices exclude any delivery costs.

 Click on any picture below for full installation instructions

 Simple Operation - Thermostat on Side of Heater with plug in wall timer

 This is our most popular thermostat arrangement by far.
 The thermostat (left) is simple to operate.
 When the red light is on the heater is using electricity when its off it isn't!

 Despite its simplicity, this is a top of the range electronic thermostat with incredible reliability.
 The combination of this thermostat with the simple to use but effective wall timer (right) gives absolute control over your heating needs